2025 Mazda CX-50

 Edmunds suggests you pay

-How’s the storage?
+How’s storage and cargo?
 The CX-50's cargo area doesn't quite match what its longer-than-average proportions might suggest.
 With 31.4 cubic feet of space behind the second row and 56.3 cubic feet of space with the 60/40-split rear seats folded down, overall cargo space is near the bottom of the small crossover class.
 Cargo space in the rest of the cabin is much better thanks to a sizable and well-designed center console and spacious door pockets.
-If you need it, the CX-50 is capable of towing 2,000 pounds with its base engine and 3,500 pounds with the turbocharged engine.
-The latter is near top-of-the-class.

 Value